Pacific Southwest, Region 9: Superfund

 Soil Vapor Extraction (SVE): With the exception of the Petroleum, Oils, and Lubricants Fuel Farm Area (PFFA), all SVE remedies have been completed.

 Five-Year Review: Five-year reviews are required as long as contamination remains on the site to ensure that the selected cleanup remedies remain protective of human health and the environment.
 The third Five-Year Review for CAFB was finalized in 2009, and the remedies were determined to be protective.
-The fourth Five-Year Review is currently on-going and will be completed in March 2014.
+The fourth Five-Year Review was completed in March 2014, and the protectiveness of the remedies was deferred by EPA due to the need to investigate an emerging contaminant (Perfluorinated Compounds-PFCs) that were used in fire suppression activities, such as fire training areas.
+The AF will provide an investigation plan for PFCs in 2015.

 Potentially Responsible Parties